hpkumbhar/clipsync/README.md

 This should work fine with Python 2 or Python 3.
 Note that it requires xsel and assumes it can read /proc/.

+## License

+I hereby release this program into the public domain.
+Do with it what you will, I take no responsibility for whatever happens.